LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 **Things to have**
 -------------------------------------

-- Unlimited experience levels
+- Unlimited skill-based experience levels
-- Automatic progression (when not in game too)
+- Automatic idle progression (when not in game)
 - Loot chests with rare items you need, otherwise usefull mats